Necropolis

 jurors all seem like Oliver Wendell Holmes.

-The outcome of the trial so outraged the public that the State of California took steps to
+The outcome of the trial so outraged the public that the State of California San Francisco

 For some real heavy hitters you need to